Constitutional amendment: United Kingdom

-In the United Kingdom, devoid of a written constitution and exercising pure parliamentary sovereignty, the final authority on all quasi-constitutional matters is ultimately the parliament itself (the legislature), by a simple majority.
+In the United Kingdom, devoid of a codified constitution and exercising pure parliamentary sovereignty, the final authority on all quasi-constitutional matters is ultimately Parliament itself (the legislature), by a simple majority.
 This means that when the legislature wishes to make changes to constitutional matters (i.e. relating to the machinery of government), there can be no entrenchment clause or special procedure which can stand in its way.

-Although consideration must be given to the Human Rights Act which supersedes all legislation, the act can itself be abolished or amended by a simple majority of Parliament.
+Although consideration must be given to the Human Rights Act 1998 (HRA) which supersedes all other legislation, that act can itself be amended or repealed by a simple majority of Parliament.
+Alternatively, Parliament may bypass the HRA by passing primary legislation that contains a notwithstanding clause disapplying the HRA, or particular provisions of it, in relation to that legislation.
+An example of the latter is demonstrated in section 3 of the Safety of Rwanda (Asylum and Immigration) Act 2024.

 Despite clauses such as those in the Scotland Act 2016, which proclaims that Scotland's devolved government cannot be abolished except by a referendum, legal commentators have noted that the Parliament of the United Kingdom may set aside such a requirement by a simple majority.
 Such purported entrenchment clauses are thus little more than expressions of hope and sentiment on the part of a parliament.

-A similar situation can be found in the Fixed-term Parliaments Act 2011, which purports to restrict the ability of a Prime Minister on a whim to dissolve Parliament and hold a general election, as was formerly the case; in 2019, this requirement was annulled by simple majority through the passing of the Early Parliamentary General Election Act 2019, allowing a snap election to be held.
+A similar situation could be found in the Fixed-term Parliaments Act 2011 (FTPA), which, prior to its repeal by the Dissolution and Calling of Parliament Act 2022, purported to restrict the ability of a Prime Minister on a whim to dissolve Parliament and hold a general election, as was formerly the case before the enactment of FTPA and is the case again since its repeal.
+In 2019, this requirement was annulled by simple majority through the passing of the Early Parliamentary General Election Act 2019, allowing a snap election to be held.

 This power of Parliament may be seen by some as a weakness of entrenchment clauses in the British system, but others contend it represents an unbridled democratic power of the electorate to effect rapid and dramatic change.
 Thus in the British system no parliament can bind its successor, it cannot pass an effective entrenchment clause seeking to tie the hand of future governments.